abhijeetk/af-binder/docs/afb-overview.md

    - remote service running on other hosts

-  When acting as an HTTP server, the binder treats the language settings of the HTTP resquests to provide internationalized content as specified by
+  When acting as an HTTP server, the binder treats the language settings of the HTTP requests to provide internationalized content as specified by
   [widget specifications](https://www.w3.org/TR/widgets/#internationalization-and-localization).